 DEMAND-SIDE MANAGEMENT (DSM)

-Demand-side management is the modification of electric consumption designed to achieve a balance between energy production and demand.
+Demand-side management is the modification of energy consumption designed to achieve a balance between energy production and demand.
 DSM is an integrated approach that requires customers to play a central role in supporting grid operations through a variety of demand-reduction measures.
-DSM passively and continuously reduces the electricity load through planning, implementing, and monitoring of a group of actions.
+DSM passively and continuously reduces the energy load through planning, implementing, and monitoring of a group of actions.
 Demand response, energy efficiency, and distributed energy resources are separate categories of programs offered under demand-side management.

 DEMAND RESPONSE (DR)